-In real life he muddled his way through computational math and went into Theoretical Physics which uses math analogously.
+In real life, he muddled his way through computational math and went into Theoretical Physics which uses math analogously.
 Pushed into a job as a patent clerk as he was a Jew, he pursued publishing in physics and won the Nobel prize.
 The rest is history.

 Are you, your child or close friends on Ritalin?

 I believe there is a strong possibility that when our youth is raised with such a strong preponderance of the idea of drugs for health that this can re-enforce the curiosity of drugs for recreation and whatever the youthful curious mind deems interesting or appropriate.
-When we teach our children about breathing correctly many of them will no longer need ritalin.
+When we teach our children about breathing correctly many of them will no longer need Ritalin.

-I wrote those words a few newsletters ago relating to asthma, drugs and steroids.
+I wrote those words a few newsletters ago relating to asthma, drugs, and steroids.

 But Ritalin usage may well dwarf the asthma drug abuse issue.

 The law firm that won the asbestos case and took on the tobacco industry (the same) Waters & Kraus have taken on a new challenge.
-To prove in court that Ciba-Geigy/(Sandoz) has colluded with the American Psychiatric Association to promote the illness ADD (Attention Deficit Disorder) and ADHD (Attention Deficit and Hyperacivity Disorder) in order to then sell their drug, Ritalin.
+To prove in court that Ciba-Geigy/(Sandoz) has colluded with the American Psychiatric Association to promote the illness ADD (Attention Deficit Disorder) and ADHD (Attention Deficit and Hyperactivity Disorder) in order to then sell their drug, Ritalin.

 This is the tip of a very big iceberg.
 Click here